 A very powerful but easy to use tool for cleansing and removing duplicates from databases.
 I have used Clean & Match for many of my clients, and I am regularly recommending this product to other companies.

 I cannot emphasise enough how valuable this data cleansing and dedupe software has been for us and I would recommend this to any business that requires their database to be cleaned and corrected.

 I've used WinPure for 9 years now (since 2007) and have found it to be the perfect companion to the many data projects I do for marketing and sales campaigns.
 Having started my own firm since then, I now have every client facing team member get Winpure on their machine to benefit from friendly UI, efficient speed, and dependability.

-WinPure, a trusted innovator in Data Quality and Data Management Solutions.
+WinPure, a trusted innovator in Data Quality and Master Data Management Tools.
 Join the thousands of customers who rely on WinPure to grow faster with better data.